 To get the most out of the subchapter provided in the free sample, you can follow along with the code examples where we will be adding filtering functionality to a UIKit app called Puppy Training.
 In the sample bundle you can find the PuppyTraining-starter project that contains the initial setup and the PuppyTraining-final project with the integrated SwiftUI part.
 In case you don't have the complete free sample bundle yet, you can get it from the subchapter page: books.nilcoalescing.com/integrating-swiftui/swiftuiin-a-view-controller/hosting-controller-in-storyboards.
-The projects have been updated for Xcode 15 and are set to target iOS 16 by default.
+The projects were created using Xcode 14 and are set to target iOS 16 by default.